polterguy/phosphorusfive-dox/chapter-18.md

 # Branching

 Branching is at the core of any Turing complete programming language.
-Although Hyperlambda is not per se a _"programming language"_, it still features complete branching possibilities.
+Although Hyperlambda is not per se a programming language, it still features complete branching possibilities.
 For those used to programming, branching means that your execution instruction pointer _"jumps"_, often in accordance to some condition.
 The most common form of branching is an _"if"_ statement.
 Below is an example of how to branch in Hyperlambda.

 ```
 _data:foo